sfsekaran/sfsekaran.github.com/_posts/2016-05-03-tools-versus-utility.md

 ---
 {% include JB/setup %}

-There's a pattern in the way people grow as developers (people?).
-At first it's just "I'll try whatever seems fun, or whatever is popular."
+There's a pattern in the way people grow.
+At first it's just "I'll try whatever seems fun," or "this seems popular, I'll try it."
-Next, it's "This is the right tool.
-I know this tool well."
-Then there's "This tool is better than other tools.
-I'm going to champion this tool."
+Next, the mentality "I know this tool well, and this is the right tool."
+And again, there's "This tool is better than other tools."
-Finally, you either stay there, in the "this tool is the only tool for me and there is no other tool" category, or you move into the next one: the tool doesn't matter.
+At this point, you have a choice: you either stay in the "this is the best tool and nothing can replace it" category, or you change your thinking to realize that **the tool doesn't matter**.

 Why am I talking about tools?
-Because programming languages, frameworks, server architectures, etc. are all just tools.
+Because programming languages, frameworks, server architectures--and your phone--are all just tools.

-It's not what you know, it's how you use what you know.
-So--for me, for example--I no longer care what programming language I use, as long as it serves me well.
+I firmly believe the aphorism "it's not what you know, it's how you use what you know."
+For example, I no longer care what programming language I use, as long as I use it to some effect.

-This could sound like an argument for us to keep doing the same things we've always been doing: "don't learn anything different, because we know these things and therefore will be able to do things with them more quickly and easily."
+This could sound like an argument to not bother learning new things.
+"Don't learn anything different, because we know this toolset very well.
+Why bother switching over to something else?"
-Instead, we shouldn't restrict our lives because of what we currently know.
+I propose that, instead, we shouldn't restrict our lives because of what we currently know.

-I suggest we should try new things, figure out what they're good for, and use our judgement to assign the right tool to the job.
+I suggest we should try new tools, figure out what they're good for, and use our judgement to assign the right tool to the job.

 Plus, without learning new things, we'd feel stuck.
-No one likes stuck, right?
+And no one likes feeling stuck, right?